tillt/KompleteSynthesia/README.md

 - Allow for 'Input Monitoring'
     - this is needed for receiving button events from the Komplete Kontrol controller

+- Allow for 'Screen Recording'
+    - this is needed for mirroring the Synthesia application window onto the Komplete Kontrol LCD screens

 Then, when pushing the 'Play' button or using the jogwheel, the system will ask you for:

 - Allow for 'Accessibility'